adambard/learnxinyminutes-docs/bash.html.markdown

 # Substring from a variable
 Length=7
 echo ${Variable:0:$Length} # => Some st
-# This will return only the first 7 characters of the value
+# This will return 7 characters of the string, starting from the first char

 # Default value for variable
 echo ${Foo:-"DefaultValueIfFooIsMissingOrEmpty"}